Breeds

 Dental and Ear Health

 Trim ear hair monthly to improve airflow.
 Use vet-approved solutions like Zymox for cleaning.
-Pair these steps with omega-rich diets to support skin and coat health from within.
+These steps should be accompanied by omega-rich diets in order to boost skin and coat health internally.

 Exercise Needs and Energy Levels